 The trail then heads downhill and follows the stream for most of the first mile.
 There were only two water crossings that we had to rock hop over when we went.

-Eventually, the trail will reach a few old stoves left from human history in this area, and then it will start heading uphill.
+Eventually, the trail will reach a few old stoves left from the human history in this area, and then it will start heading uphill.

 The uphill is not too long, but it does go out of the shade on an exposed trail that looks down into the canyon.

-The trial is beautiful here, but it can be sweltering during the summer.
+It is beautiful here, but it can be sweltering during the summer.

 As you get down into the canyon, the shade comes back, and you will reconnect with the stream and head up alongside it.

-This waterfall is beautiful with about a 25-foot drop and a sweet swimming hole that was 3-4 feet deep when we went.
+This waterfall is beautiful with about a 25 foot drop and a sweet swimming hole that was 3-4 feet deep when we went.

-You can hang out here, or you can head on to upper Switzer falls.
+You can hang out here, or you can head on to Upper Switzer falls.
 It is not too sketchy to get up there but of course, be careful if you choose to go.

-The trail to upper Switzer falls goes up along the granite on a small single track and then across the granite on some slippery cuts in the stone.
+The trail to Upper Switzer falls goes up along the granite on a small single track and then across the granite on some slippery cuts in the stone.
 I would not recommend doing this if it is wet as you are likely to slip.

-After a quarter/ half mile, you will make it to upper Switzer Falls.
+After a quarter/ half mile, you will make it to Upper Switzer Falls.

 This waterfall is about 40 feet, and it is a beautiful destination in the canyon.
-It does not have a swimming hole though so we only stayed for a few minutes and then headed back down to swim in the lower waterfall.
+It does not have a swimming hole though, so we only stayed for a few minutes and then headed back down to swim in the lower waterfall.